Lifebroker_Icon_60x60_SpringGreen_Information-ai

 "Taking out a life insurance policy when you’re younger can mean your premiums will be lower, particularly if you’re looking at level premiums,” Frank advises.
 “The healthier you are when you first take out life insurance can also help avoid any unexpected exclusions, loadings or potential decline of cover.”

-What is the difference between level and stepped premiums?
+What is the difference between Variable and Variable Age-stepped premiums?

 Do I need all the bells and whistles?